-This article describes how to produce MP4 and Apple HLS video files compatible with Radiant Media Player and HTML5 video in general.
-For this guide with use the latest FFmpeg version available as of August 2015 (N-74546-g5176443) on Ubuntu Desktop LTS 14.04.3 64-bits
+This article describes how to produce MP4 and WebM video files compatible with Radiant Media Player and HTML5 video in general.
+For this guide with use the latest FFmpeg version available as of June 2017 (N-86442-g8aa6060) on Ubuntu Desktop LTS 16.04 64-bits.

 General instruction for installing FFmpeg can be found here.

-In this section we will review how to produce MP4 files that will work with HTML5 video on devices where H.264 video and AAC audio are supported.
+In this section we will review how to produce MP4 files that will work with HTML5 video on devices where H.264 video and AAC-LC audio are supported.
 Specifically we will produce keyframes aligned video files at different bitrates and resolutions.
-This is a requirement for adaptive bitrate streaming in MPEG-DASH.
+This is a requirement for proper adaptive bitrate streaming in DASH and HLS.

 -i input.mov: this is our input video file